Why Does My Tattoo Itch?

 Q: Why does my tattoo itch?

 A: Itching is a common part of the healing process for a new tattoo.
-As the skin heals, it may become dry and tight, causing itching sensation.
-Furthermore, your body recognizes the tattoo as a foreign object.
-This prompts a release of histamine which can subsequently cause itching..
+As the skin heals, it may become dry and tight, causing an itching sensation.
+Additionally, when your body responds to the tattoo as a foreign object, histamine is released, which can also lead to itching.

 Q: How can I soothe the itching?